lotfijb/html-css-for-beginners/4 - Exercices and best practices/2 - CSS/README.md

 # PROJECTS

+*You can try other projects on your own , these are just the best practices that I did myself back when I was learning*
 - ## Style your tribute page ()
 Add styling to the tribute page you made on HTML practices.